On the cover time of Brownian motion on the Brownian continuum random tree: Brownian motion on compact real trees

 By construction, the function $\Delta_\delta$ is continuous on $A$.
-Thus from the claim that we proved in the first paragraph of the proof, i.e.\ \eqref{claim}, it follows that, for each $\eta$, $f_\eta$ is also continuous on $A$.
+Thus it follows from \eqref{claim} that, for each $\eta$, $f_\eta$ is also continuous on $A$.
 Since $A$ is clearly a compact subset of $\mathcal{T}$, we obtain as a consequence that

 as $\eta\rightarrow 0$.
 Similarly, set

 and consider the function $\tilde{\Delta}_\delta$ given by changing $\geq$ and $<$ to $>$ and $\leq$, respectively, in the definition of $\Delta_\delta$.
 Note that $\tilde{\Delta}_\delta$ is continuous on $\tilde{A}$ and $\tilde{\Delta}_\delta={\Delta}_\delta$ on $A^c$.
 Thus, proceeding as in the argument for the set $A$, we find that